flectra-hq/flectra/doc/howtos/backend.rst

         .. patch::

+.. _howto/module/wizard:

 Wizards
 =======

 Wizards describe interactive sessions with the user (or dialog boxes) through dynamic forms.
-A wizard is simply a model that extends the class :class:`~flectra.models.TransientModel` instead of :class:`~flectra.models.Model`.
-The class :class:`~flectra.models.TransientModel` extends :class:`~flectra.models.Model` and reuse all its existing mechanisms, with the following particularities:
+A wizard is simply a model that extends the class :class:`~odoo.models.TransientModel` instead of :class:`~odoo.models.Model`.
+The class :class:`~odoo.models.TransientModel` extends :class:`~odoo.models.Model` and reuse all its existing mechanisms, with the following particularities:

 - Wizard records are not meant to be persistent; they are automatically deleted from the database after a certain time.
 This is why they are called *transient*.
-- Wizard models do not require explicit access rights: users have all permissions on wizard records.
-- Wizard records may refer to regular records or wizard records through many2one fields, but regular records *cannot* refer to wizard records through a many2one field.
+- Wizard records may refer to regular records or wizard records through relational fields(many2one or many2many), but regular records *cannot* refer to wizard records through a many2one field.

 We want to create a wizard that allow users to create attendees for a particular